Thomas Meskill: Noteworthy cases

-Judge Meskill participated in many influential rulings during his tenure on the Court, including several adopted by the United States Supreme Court.
+Meskill participated in many influential rulings during his tenure on the Court, including several adopted by the United States Supreme Court.
 Among his noteworthy rulings, in Barnes v.
 Jones (2d Cir.
-1981), a criminal case, Judge Meskill disagreed with the majority, stating that appointed counsel should not have to present all non-frivolous arguments requested by his client.
-The United States Supreme Court agreed with Judge Meskill and reversed the Second Circuit majority, holding that an indigent defendant did not have a constitutional right to compel appointed counsel to press non-frivolous points, where, as a matter of professional judgment, counsel chose not to do so.
-Judge Meskill's dissenting opinion prevailed in two other Second Circuit cases in which the Supreme Court granted certiorari, Herbert v.
+1981), a criminal case, Meskill disagreed with the majority, stating that appointed counsel should not have to present all non-frivolous arguments requested by his client.
+The United States Supreme Court agreed with Meskill and reversed the Second Circuit majority, holding that an indigent defendant did not have a constitutional right to compel appointed counsel to press non-frivolous points, where, as a matter of professional judgment, counsel chose not to do so.
+Meskill's dissenting opinion prevailed in two other Second Circuit cases in which the Supreme Court granted certiorari, Herbert v.
 Lando (2d Cir.
 1977), and Harper & Row Publishers, Inc. v.
-Nation Enters.
-(2d Cir.
+Nation Enters (2d Cir.
 1983).
-In Herbert v.
-Lando, the majority concluded that, in a defamation suit brought by a public figure, the First Amendment affords a privilege to disclosure of a journalist's exercise of editorial control and judgment.
-Judge Meskill predicted the Supreme Court's rejection of the majority's "new constitutional privilege"; the Supreme Court reversed the Second Circuit, affording no absolute privilege to the editorial process of a media defendant in a libel case.
-Similarly, in Harper & Row Publishers, the Second Circuit concluded over Judge Meskill's dissent that the publication of verbatim excerpts from former President Ford's unpublished memoir constituted a "fair use" under the Copyright Act, as the excerpts involved important matters of state.
-The Supreme Court disagreed and again sided with Judge Meskill, concluding that the fact that excerpts were newsworthy did not alone shield the publisher from copyright liability.
+In Herbert, the majority concluded that, in a defamation suit brought by a public figure, the First Amendment affords a privilege to disclosure of a journalist's exercise of editorial control and judgment.
+Meskill predicted the Supreme Court's rejection of the majority's "new constitutional privilege"; the Supreme Court reversed the Second Circuit, affording no absolute privilege to the editorial process of a media defendant in a libel case.
+Similarly, in Harper & Row Publishers, the Second Circuit concluded over Meskill's dissent that the publication of verbatim excerpts from former president Ford's unpublished memoir constituted a "fair use" under the Copyright Act, as the excerpts involved important matters of state.
+The Supreme Court disagreed and again sided with Meskill, concluding that the fact that excerpts were newsworthy did not alone shield the publisher from copyright liability.

 Personal life

 Meskill married Mary Grady; they had five children.

 Meskill died in Boynton Beach, Florida on October 29, 2007, at the age of 79.
 At the time of his passing, Meskill had homes in Berlin, Connecticut and Delray Beach, Florida.
-The Law library at the University of Connecticut Law School is named posthumously after Meskill.
+The law library at the University of Connecticut Law School was named after Meskill posthumously.